topmonks/heureka-extension/README.md

 ## Issues
 - [ ] With parsing prices of some product with action price
 - [ ] Works only on product detail
+- [ ] Prompts even if it is not possible to buy such product on Heureka